creative

 Heritage through Hands – Eco Craft Laboratory

-Heritage Through Hands – Eco Craft Laboratory is a six‑month community creative programme taking place in County Louth.
-Each month explores a different traditional craft practice using recycled and discarded materials, blending Irish heritage crafts with cultural traditions shared by local migrant communities.
+Heritage Through Hands – Eco Craft Laboratory is a six‑month community creative programme in County Louth exploring traditional craft through sustainable, low‑waste practices.
+Each phase focuses on a different heritage craft using recycled and discarded materials, blending Irish craft traditions with cultural practices shared by local migrant communities.
+A core aim of the programme is to train creative participants to lead upcycling workshops in their own communities, spreading eco‑thinking and extending the life of old materials.

-Across 12 hands‑on workshops, participants will engage in willow weaving, decoupage and surface decoration, textile weaving and tapestry, small furniture restoration, and fabric art and rug making using old clothes.
-All materials are reclaimed, reused, or donated, supporting circular-economy principles and practical, creative climate action.
+Through hands‑on workshops, participants will learn willow weaving, decoupage and surface decoration, textile weaving and tapestry, small furniture restoration, and fabric art and rug making using old clothes.
+All materials are reclaimed, reused, or donated, supporting circular‑economy principles and practical creative climate action, while encouraging wellbeing, community connection, and cultural exchange.

 Please note that the details of events listed above are provided by the relevant Local Authorities.